lampepfl/progfun-wiki/AssignmentFeedback.md

 ### Week 3: Object-Oriented Sets (TweetSet)

-The following table indicates how often each of the issues occured during this assignment (the [Scala Style Guide](?page=ScalaStyleGuide) describes the first 12 issues).
+The following table indicates how often each of the issues occurred during this assignment (the [Scala Style Guide](?page=ScalaStyleGuide) describes the first 12 issues).

 <table>
   <tr><td>#1 (casts)</td><td>1 %</td></tr>